Scheduled MonumentsEnglandOffa's Dyke: the section 630yds (580m) long W of Lyonshall

 What is Offa's Dyke: the section 630yds (580m) long W of Lyonshall?

-Offa's Dyke is a linear earthwork constructed in the late eighth century under the direction of King Offa of Mercia to demarcate the boundary between his kingdom and the Welsh territories to the west.
+Offa's Dyke is a linear earthwork constructed in the late eighth century, traditionally attributed to King Offa of Mercia, that served as a territorial boundary between the Welsh kingdoms and the English Midlands.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001733.

 Who is responsible for protecting Offa's Dyke: the section 630yds (580m) long W of Lyonshall?